 , and debt-free publicly created money.
 Although money should be considered as a public good, under our current system, money is not accessible to all citizens and even then, for most comes with the added price of interest.
 Scott contends money should be born in the hands of the people rather than bankers.
 Under this new paradigm, the need for an ever growing economy to cover the cost of accrued interest would disappear, leaving a more sustainable system for citizens.

 Can we really afford this?
 Listen as Greg and Scott detail the best ways to look at the overall cost.
-As Scott explains, the introduction of a U.B.I, while deceptively seeming more expensive than we can afford, when all costs are considered, is less than many originally think.
-Additionally, the need for various social programs already in place drastically declines
+As Scott explains, the introduction of a universal basic income, while deceptively seeming more expensive than we can afford, when all costs are considered, is less than many originally think.
+Additionally, with the introduction of the universal basic income, the need for various social programs already in place drastically declines

 , as many people would no longer qualify for such benefits.